Probing initial baryon stopping and equation of state with rapidity-dependent directed flow of identified particles

-Finally, our study indicates that the rapidity-dependent directed flow measurements of identify strangeness particles around 10 GeV and lower center-of-mass energies can probe the EoS for the dense nuclear matter at finite chemical potentials.
+Finally, our study indicates that the rapidity-dependent directed flow measurements of identify strangeness particles around 10 GeV and lower center-of-mass energies can probe the EoS at finite chemical potentials.
 Hence the upcoming $v_1(y)$ measurements at BES-II, especially at its fixed-target program, could strongly improve our understanding of the nuclear matter in the vicinity of the hypothetical QCD critical point.

 {\it \textbf{Acknowledgements.}---} This work was supported in part (L.D., S.J., C.G.) by the Natural Sciences and Engineering Research Council of Canada, and in part (C.S.) by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Award No. DE-SC0021969 and DE-SC0013460.
 C.S. also acknowledges support from a DOE Office of Science Early Career Award.